RiccardoBiondi/segmentation/docs/CTLungSeg/segmentation.md

 ## opening

-Perform an erosion followed by a dilation
+Perform an opening operations( erosion followed by a dilation) on the whole stack of images, according to the provided structuring element (kernel)

 **Parameters**